WDI-SEA/react-development-course-materials/01-React-Key-Concepts/01-welcome-to-react-development-lecture.md

 - Instructional team and classmate introductions.
 - About General Assembly.
-- Course structure.
+- Course and classroom structure.
 - The final project.
-- Key concepts from the myGA pre-work.

 <aside class="notes">